Lost season 5: Reception

 Season 5 received general acclaim.
 On Rotten Tomatoes, the season has an 90% approval rating, with average rating of 8.8/10, based on 21 reviews.
 The website's consensus reads, "Though it introduces yet more unanswered questions, Season 5 of Lost also moves quickly, covers more character development, and fleshes out its rich world further for hungry fans."
 Metacritic gave the season a score of 78 out of 100 based on 17 reviews, making it generally favorable.
 According to year end lists published by entertainment publications and prominent TV critics, the fifth season of Lost was the second most mentioned show of 2009.
 Season 5 continued Losts decline in ratings, with the two-hour season premiere being watched by 11.37 million American viewers; the lowest season premiere in the series' history.
 Overall, the entire season averaged 11.05 million viewers.

 The season was also nominated for five Primetime Emmy Awards, including Outstanding Drama Series, Outstanding Writing for a Drama Series for Carlton Cuse and Damon Lindelof for the episode "The Incident", Outstanding Supporting Actor in a Drama Series for Michael Emerson, Outstanding Single Camera Picture Editing for a Drama Series, and Outstanding Sound Mixing for a Comedy or Drama Series (One Hour).
 The only winner among the nominees was Emerson, after being nominated for the same award two years previous.
 Emerson was later nominated at the 67th Golden Globe Awards for Best Performance by an Actor in a Supporting Role in a Series, Mini-Series or Motion Picture Made for Television.

 Episodes

-The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
-"U.S. viewers (million)" refers to the number of Americans in millions who watched the episode as it was aired.
 "Lost: Destiny Calls", a clip-show recapping the first four seasons preceded the premiere.
 A second clip show, "Lost: The Story of the Oceanic 6", aired on April 22, 2009 (before the 14th episode of the season, which is the 100th episode of the whole series), and a third, "Lost: A Journey in Time", was aired before the finale on May 13, 2009.